A great role for those who want to give back to the community and gain teaching experience, but who don’t have much time to spare.

 - Complete and pass an online Child Safeguarding training course (approx 1 hour)

-- Current Queen Mary undergraduate student
+- Current Queen Mary student – undergraduate or postgraduate, including PhD

 - Subjects sought: Maths, English, Biology, Chemistry, Physics, Geography, History, French and Spanish